Speakers and Session Highlights

 Improved printability by innovative tack and emulsification control: Greg Hoelscher; Frank Betzinger

-This presentation will cover new and innovative measurement technologies for tack and water emulsification in offset printing.
+This presentation covered new and innovative measurement technologies for tack and water emulsification in offset printing.

 David WawerGreg HoelscherTheresa Vanna